Ovab/SveltePortfolio/README.md

+#ABOUT

+For school project I made a portfolio website, I used Svelte, Tailwind, threeJS, SQL, Express and Docker

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server for Svelte: